-Cream of pumpkin and potato soup.
-Only a few simple steps until you have the beloved fall classic.
+Cream of spaghetti squash and potato soup.
+Only a few simple steps until you have a great new take on a beloved fall classic.

 That's exactly why I like it, as it's made just as I expect it'd be made.
 Ingredients are cooked, blended, enriched with heavy cream, and voila!

 It also tastes just as I'd expect it to taste.
 Light spaghetti squash flavor enhances carrot and potato, but keeps the creaminess in tact.

 - 16 ounces spaghetti squash peeled, diced

 - 2 carrots peeled, diced